mjpclab/jquery-tab/README.md

 Switch to previous/next tab item.
 If `includeDisabled` is `true`, disabled tab item will not be skipped.
 If `includeHidden` is `true`, hidden tab item will not be skipped.
-if `loop` is `true`, once current active tab item is the last item on the direction, will loop to the first item.
+If `loop` is `true`, once current active tab item is the last item on the direction, will loop to the first item.
 Optional `exclude` is an array of tab item name or tab item index, which will be skipped when switching.
 Prior than `includeDisabled` and `includeHidden`.

 ### Modify